sumanb007/kubernetes/ingress/README.md

-# Complete Demonstration of Setting Up an Ingress in a Kubernetes Cluster
+# Demonstration: Setting Up an Ingress in a Kubernetes Cluster (Bare Metal)

 This guide demonstrates how to set up an Ingress in a Kubernetes cluster.
 The process covers deploying services, configuring an Ingress resource, and setting up an Ingress Controller using the NGINX Ingress Controller as an example.